beatcracker/toptout/.github/CONTRIBUTING.md

 - `test`: run code and data files tests
 - `readme`: generate `README.md`
 - `shell`: generate [example shell scripts](/examples/)
-- `clean-all`: clean global and local NuGet and cache directories
+- `api`: invokes two subtasks.
+These can be run separately if needed.
+  - `static-files`: generate JSON files for static API
+  - `openapi-bundle`: bundle (dereference) OpenAPI defintion.
+Some tools can't handle uris in `$ref`.
-- `clean`: clean local NuGet and cache directories
+- `clean`: clean local `Paket` files.
+This will force re-download of PowerShell dependencies.

-If the build script is run without arguments the `test` and `readme` tasks are executed.
-To execute specific task provide its name as an argument: `./build.ps1 readme`.
+If the build script is run without arguments the `test`, `readme`, `shell` and `api` tasks are executed.
+To execute specific task provide its name as an argument (you can use tab completiton): `./build.ps1 readme`.
 For more details see [Invoke-Build](https://github.com/nightroman/Invoke-Build) docs.

 ### Dependencies

 Script and tasks require several dependencies from the [PowerShell Gallery](https://www.powershellgallery.com/).
-To avoid polluting your environment those dependecies are downloaded on the first run into the `./packages` directory.
+To avoid polluting your environment those dependecies are downloaded on the first run into the `./packages` and `./paket-files` directory.
 This is achieved by using [Paket](https://fsprojects.github.io/Paket/) in [magic mode](https://fsprojects.github.io/Paket/bootstrapper.html#Magic-mode).